Frequently Asked Questions

 2: What makes you Reformed?

 That's exactly why we call it Reformed Druidry.
-A thousand years ago ships had a steering board (oar) on the right-hand side, yet today we still call the right side of the ship starboard.
+Up until about a thousand years ago, ships had a steering board (a larger oar) on the right-hand side.
+Yet a thousand years later, we still call the right side of the ship starboard despite the fact it no longer has a steering board there.
 No need to call it anything else.
+Same with modern Druidry.
+Some people prefer to add Neo before Druidry, as that was a term that was developed during the Druidry Revival movement.

 4: How do I join?